xynehq/play/docs/advanced/AUTOMATION_GUIDE.md

-# SFT-Play Automation Guide
+# Xyne-Play Automation Guide

-This guide explains the automation system I created for SFT-Play, what each file does, and how to use them.
+This guide explains the automation system created for Xyne-Play, what each file does, and how to use them.

 ## 🤖 Automation Files Created

 ### 1. `Makefile` - Command Automation Hub

-**What it does:** Provides simple commands to automate the entire SFT workflow with backend-specific optimizations.
+**What it does:** Provides simple commands to automate the entire fine-tuning workflow with backend-specific optimizations.

 **Key commands:**
 ```bash